UalbertaAeroDesign/AdvancedClass/README.md

 Running the scripts with `python` after this should produce an error that it can't find the serial device `cu.usbserial-DN04T9FH`.

+### RESOLVE ABOVE ERROR
-If you're running macOS (with telemetry Radio or USBC cable plugged in and connected to flight controller) in then execute command `ls /dev/tty.*`, you should get an output similar or the same as `cu.usbserial-DN04T9FH`.
+**If you're running macOS** (with telemetry Radio or USBC cable plugged in and connected to flight controller) in then execute command `ls /dev/tty.*`, you should get an output similar or the same as `cu.usbserial-DN04T9FH`.
 Use whatever output you received to replace the first paratmer in any `open_serial("/dev/cu.usbserial-DN04T9FH", 57600)` function calls.

-If youre running windows, in powershell execute `Get-WmiObject Win32_SerialPort | Select-Object DeviceID, Name, Description`.
+**If youre running windows**, in powershell execute `Get-WmiObject Win32_SerialPort | Select-Object DeviceID, Name, Description`.
 Expect an output similar to:
 DeviceID  Name                 Description
 --------  ----                 -----------